-South Korean Study Shows No Evidence Recovered COVID Patients Can Infect Others
+South Korean Study Shows No Evidence Recovered COVID-19 Patients Can Infect Others

 Health officials there studied 285 patients who tested negative for the virus after recovering, but weeks later tested positive again.
 The question — in this and similar situations — is whether a positive test in this circumstance means that these people can still spread the virus.

-To find out, the scientists followed up with nearly 800 of those peoples' personal contacts, such as family members.
+To find out, the scientists followed up with nearly 800 of those people's personal contacts, such as family members.
 They found no evidence that they had contracted the virus from the people who had a fresh positive result.
 The scientists also tried to grow the virus in secretions from these patients.
 They could not.

 As a result of these findings, published online Tuesday, the South Korean CDC no longer recommends that people in this situation be isolated.
 Their contacts do not need to be quarantined, though health officials do plan to continue investigating cases of people who have tested positive again after having had a negative test.

 The study is shedding some light on the natural course of COVID-19.
-It's providing hints – but not definitive information – about how to handle patients who continue to test positive for the coronavirus long after their symptoms have resolved.
+It's providing hints, but not definitive information, about how to handle patients who continue to test positive for the coronavirus long after their symptoms have resolved.

 The persistence of the virus in some people "seems to be a normal thing that happens," says Dr. Aaron Hess, an anesthesiologist at the University of Wisconsin School of Medicine and Public Health.